The Guilt Trip (film)

-The Guilt Trip is a 2012 American road comedy film directed by Anne Fletcher from a screenplay written by Dan Fogelman, starring Barbra Streisand and Seth Rogen, who both also served as executive producers on the film.
-The film was released on December 19, 2012, received mixed reviews from critics, and grossed $41 million on a production budget of $40 million.
+The Guilt Trip is a 2012 American road comedy film directed by Anne Fletcher, written by Dan Fogelman, and starring Barbra Streisand and Seth Rogen, who both also served as executive producers on the film.
+The film focuses on Andy Brewster, an inventor who goes on a cross-country trip to try to sell the non-toxic cleaning product he developed, inviting his mother to join him as well.
+Unbeknownst to her, he wants them to meet an old flame of hers.

+The Guilt Trip was released on December 19, 2012, received mixed reviews from critics, and grossed $41 million on a production budget of $40 million.

 Plot

 Andy Brewster is a UCLA-graduate organic chemist and inventor.
-He is attempting to get his environmentally friendly cleaning product, ScieoClean, in a major retail store.
-However, everywhere he visits dismisses him before he can end his pitch.
+He wants to get his environmentally friendly cleaning product, ScieoClean, in a major retail store.
+However his sales pitches fall on deaf ears.

-After a disappointing sales pitch to K-Mart, he visits his mother, Joyce Brewster, in New Jersey before leaving on a cross-country trip to Las Vegas, lying that his pitch went well so she won't worry.
+He visits his mother, Joyce Brewster, in New Jersey before leaving on a cross-country trip to Las Vegas, lying that a pitch to K-Mart went well so she will not worry.

-While there she reveals that he was named after Andrew Margolis, a boy she fell in love with in Florida, who she hoped would object to her marriage with Andy's father.
-However, he didn't and she felt she'd never mattered to him afterwards.
+While still in New Jersey, his mother reveals that he was named after Andrew Margolis, a boy she fell in love with in Florida, who she hoped would object to her marriage with Andy's father.
+However, he did not, making her feel she had never mattered to him.
 After a little research, he finds Andrew Margolis is alive, unmarried and living in San Francisco.
 He invites his unknowing mother on the trip, saying he wants to spend some time with her.

 The road trip quickly becomes hard for Andy as his mother meddles in his life.
 After their car breaks down in Tennessee, Joyce calls Andy's ex-girlfriend Jessica, whom she insists he should get back together with, to pick them up.
-At a pregnant and married Jessica's house she reveals that Andy proposed to her before college and she turned him down, shocking an unknowing Joyce.
+At a pregnant and married Jessica's house, she reveals that Andy proposed to her before college, and she turned him down, shocking Joyce.

-Andy is glum afterward and Joyce apologizes for calling Jessica, which he half-heartedly accepts.
-In Texas, he meets with Costco executive Ryan McFee; however, Joyce stays at the meeting, criticizing the product's labeling and name along with Ryan until Andy snaps at him.
-At the motel that night, a depressed Andy begins drinking and Joyce attempts to make up with him; however, Andy snaps at her, only to have Joyce snap back and leave for a nearby bar.
-Later Andy attempts to retrieve his mother but gets in a fight with a bar patron over her, receiving a black eye in the process.
+Andy is glum afterward, and Joyce apologizes for calling Jessica, which he half-heartedly accepts.
+In Texas, he meets with Costco executive Ryan McFee.
+Joyce stays at the meeting, criticizing the product's labeling and name along with Ryan until Andy snaps at him.
+At a motel that night, a depressed Andy begins drinking, and Joyce attempts to make up with him.
+He gets angry, only to have her snap back and leave for a bar.
+Later, Andy attempts to retrieve Joyce and gets in a fight with a bar patron over her, receiving a black eye in the process.